worldbank/GEEST/docs/background.md

 # Introduction

 <p align="justify">
-With support from the [Canada Clean Energy and Forest Climate Facility (CCEFCFy)](https://www.worldbank.org/en/topic/climatechange/brief/canada-world-bank-clean-energy-and-forests-climate-facility), the [Geospatial Operational Support Team (GOST, DECSC)](https://worldbank.github.io/GOST) launched the project "Geospatial Assessment of Women Employment and Business Opportunities in the Renewable Energy Sector" in SIDS[^1].
+  With support from the <a href="https://www.worldbank.org/en/topic/climatechange/brief/canada-world-bank-clean-energy-and-forests-climate-facility">Canada Clean Energy and Forest Climate Facility (CCEFCFy)</a>, the <a href="https://worldbank.github.io/GOST">Geospatial Operational Support Team (GOST, DECSC)</a> launched the project "Geospatial Assessment of Women Employment and Business Opportunities in the Renewable Energy Sector" in SIDS.
 The project aims to propose a novel methodology and generate a geospatial open-source tool for mapping the enabling environments for women in a country that can inform new energy projects to support the advancement of women's economic empowerment in SIDS while contributing to closing gender gaps in employment in the RE sector.
 </p>

 # Project Scope

 ## 1. Novel Analytical Framework